sherriejudy/QA-analytics-automation/README.md

 * Clone the repository on your local machine
 * Install Python 3
 * Install Google Chrome (the browser used in the project)
-* Command Line is used to setup and run the project
+* Command Line is used to set up and run the project
 * Navigate to the project directory using Command Line
 * Create a virtual environment in the project directory
   * Install virtualenv library: